- Time and Materials vs. Fixed-fee

 - desktop to app/app to desktop development

-If you have one of those kinds of projects at hand, make sure to read our article “Preparing a software project for a fixed-price estimation.”
+If you have one of those kinds of projects at hand, make sure to read our article “When to choose a fixed price model for software development?.”